inxeoz/posts/docker/docker_network.md

 ---

-# 🐳 How to Create and Manage Docker Networks (for Linux and Windows)
+# How to Create and Manage Docker Networks

-Docker networking allows containers to communicate securely — with each other, with the host, and with the outside world.
-Understanding how to create and manage Docker networks is crucial for building scalable, modular applications.

 ---